Home // Places to Experience // Historic Sotterley

 Historic Sotterley welcomes visitors to access and enjoy its grounds, gardens, trails, museum store and guided tours.

-Just a short drive from Washington, DC and Alexandria, Historic Sotterley boasts 94 acres of pristine farmland and over 20 authentic structures including an expansive Manor House and original slave dwelling, providing a stunning backdrop for our stories.
+Just a short drive from Washington, D.C. and Alexandria, Historic Sotterley boasts 94 acres of pristine farmland and over 20 authentic structures including an expansive Manor House and original slave dwelling, providing a stunning backdrop for our stories.

 Education is at the heart of Historic Sotterley.
-We seek to research, interpret, develop interactive materials, and execute programs that facilitate discovery and learning about the land, history and cultures, and environment of Sotterley, connecting relevance to our lives today.
+We seek to research, interpret, develop interactive materials, and execute programs that facilitate discovery and learning about the land, history, cultures, and environment of Sotterley, connecting relevance to our lives today.
 Today, Historic Sotterley serves as a resource to numerous students and teachers

 “Historic Sotterley is a living history, a continuum of more than 300 years of life that provides students an opportunity to step back in time.”